Fender (company): Early players

 A promotional poster featuring B.B.
-King with a Fender Telecaster.
+King with a Fender Esquire.

 Fender's products, particularly its electric guitars, have been prominently associated with numerous notable players, often forming a key part of their tones and styles, and being used during significant moments in popular music history.
 While often associated with the impending rise of rock and roll, Fender's initial models, the Esquire and Telecaster, gained initial popularity in the early 1950s with the Western swing artists that had recently replaced big bands in popularity.
 Unlike older, East Coast-based manufacturers, Fender's California location, technological innovation, and affordability meshed with the subsequent emergence of U.S. youth culture and up-and-coming genres like rock and roll, rhythm and blues, and country.
 Johnny Cash's guitarist Luther Perkins adopted the Telecaster in 1954.
 R&B guitarists like B.B.
 King and Clarence "Gatemouth" Brown took it up, as well.
 Dale Hawkins' Top 40 rockabilly hit "Suzie Q" (1957) was anchored by a Telecaster-played riff from James Burton, who later joined Ricky Nelson's band and repeatedly showcased his Telecasters on The Adventures of Ozzie and Harriet throughout the late 1950s and early 1960s.
 Early rock and roller Buddy Holly was an early proponent of the Telecaster's follow-up, the Stratocaster, famously playing one during a 1957 performance on The Ed Sullivan Show and giving much of the public their first view of this new Fender guitar.
 During his October 1958 tour of the U.K., Muddy Waters—wielding a Telecaster—shocked audiences expecting "folksy acoustic" music with loud, electrified blues instead.
 Waters' tour proved a pivotal influence on what would become the next generation of electric guitarists from England.